bvanrijn/scaleapi-go/README.md

 - `/v1/task/{task_id}`
 - `/v1/task/{task_id}/cancel`

-At the moment, optional values are not supported.
+At the moment, optional values (like `urgency`) are not supported.
+The default values are used where available.